- + 5Colours

 While the central AC control unit has big, well-defined buttons and dials, the display for the AC controls is rather slim and looks old school.
 Mahindra could’ve offered digital displays within the two temperature and fan speed control knobs, which would’ve made the cabin look modern and even more premium.

 The cabin quality is decent with no major complaints, though it could be better.
 Fit and finish are good, there’s leatherette seats on offer and you also get soft-touch materials on the central and door armrests.
 But the rest of the cabin sports plastic elements only.
-It isn’t hard scratchy plastic, but given that the same platform-based 3XO offers soft-touch materials on its dashboard and door pads, the same material could’ve been offered here as well.
+Given that the same platform-based 3XO offers soft-touch materials on its dashboard and door pads, the same material could’ve been offered here as well.

 It gets leatherette seats, which not only feel nice to touch but are actually pretty comfortable on both short and long journeys.
 Their cushioning is on the softer side, and you get good support from the big side contours as well.
 There’s manual seat height adjustment on offer, and despite the omission of telescopic steering adjustment, finding a comfortable driving position is easy.